 What is Utility Potholing?

 Utility Potholing is a newer technology which uses a high power vacuum suction system to excavate soils or other materials during site investigation, Utility verification, remediation programs, construction projects or other civil engineering work.
-This less invasive excavation or digging technique is used to loosen soils, rather than heavy machinery or hand held tools.
+This less invasive digging technique is used to loosen soils, rather than heavy machinery or hand held tools.
 After loosening, the soil is extracted from the sub-surface through an air vacuum hose which transports it to an on-board spoil/debris tank for later disposal or backfilling.

 Vacuum Excavating Technology